NationalSecurityAgency/skills-service/service/src/main/resources/inception/Desc_VisitMyPreferences.md

-On the Preferences page you can customize you personal dashboard preferences.
+On the Preferences page you can customize your personal dashboard preferences.
 To navigate to the page

 * Click on the `User Settings` button on the top right
 * Click on the `Settings` option